• home

 Location : Phnom Penh

 Sua s'dei!
 Welcome to Cambodia.
-Your adventure begins in Phnom Penh, set at the meeting point of the Mekong and Tonle Sap rivers, where the locals come to take in the air, snack on the street hawkers’ food and enjoy impromptu waterside entertainment.
-You’ll have a welcome meeting at 6 pm tonight.
-The Cambodian cooking pot combines an eclectic mix of local and international influences and has a flavour all its own.
-Kick off this food adventure with a welcome dinner at a local restaurant after your meeting.
+Your adventure begins in Phnom Penh – the meeting point of the Mekong and Tonle Sap rivers, where the locals come to snack on the street hawkers’ food and enjoy impromptu waterside entertainment.
+You’ll have a welcome meeting at 6 pm tonight, then you’ll kick off your food adventure with a welcome dinner at a local restaurant.
+The Cambodian cooking pot combines an eclectic mix of local and international influences and has a flavour all of its own.
 Later, maybe go for a drink or stroll along the famous Sisowath Quay.

 Day :2